|The Boldman House Museum|

 The restoration, renovation, and preservation of the Boldman House Museum is a work-in-progress.
 Artifacts Architectural Consulting of Tacoma was retained to guide the restoration and needed repairs of the structure.
 Dedicated volunteers received training and attended seminars to learn how to preserve and care for the collection of artifacts.

-Each room will be restored and decorated using items found in the house.
-Original wallpaper patterns have been reproduced for the kitchen and dining room.
-Early light fixtures and lamps will again grace many rooms.
+Each room was restored and decorated using items found in the house.
+Original wallpaper patterns have been reproduced for the majority of the rooms.
+Early light fixtures and lamps grace many rooms.

 More About Miss Gladys Boldman

 Born in 1908, Gladys M. Boldman was 4 years old when her family moved to the Dayton house.
 She graduated from Dayton High school in 1926, and then attended business college in Walla Walla.
 Miss Boldman became a career woman and worked as a secretary at the Marcus Whitman Hotel, the Governor Hotel in Olympia, and at the Boise Hotel in Idaho.
 Of the four Boldman daughters, Gladys was the only one to move outside the Dayton area.
 By the 1940s Mr. and Mrs. Boldman were ailing and Gladys was called home to care for them with their only other surviving daughter, Goldie.